virajbhutada/Bharat-Intern-DATA-SCIENCE-TASKS-/README.md

-# Bharat-Intern-DATA-SCIENCE-TASKS
+# DataScience-BharatIntern-Projects
 ---
 **TASK 1: GOOGLE STOCK ANALYSIS 📊 + PREDICTION USING LSTM 📈**

 **Author: Viraj N. Bhutada**

 In this immersive journey, I delve into the intricate world of Google's stock market.
-With keen observation and meticulous analysis, I uncover the nuanced patterns and fluctuations within Google's stock data.
-Employing the cutting-edge LSTM technology, I navigate the complexities, foreseeing future trajectories, and providing insights that empower informed decision-making.
+I uncover the nuanced patterns and fluctuations within Google's stock data with keen observation and meticulous analysis.
+Employing cutting-edge LSTM technology, I navigate the complexities, foreseeing future trajectories, and providing insights that empower informed decision-making.

 **What Awaits You**: